-The Scottish Borders offers a great variety of sporting activities including golf, fishing, shooting, walking, cycling, tennis, and pony trekking and to name just a few.
+The Scottish Borders offers a great variety of sporting activities including golf, fishing, shooting, walking, cycling, tennis, racing and to name just a few.
+The Buccleuch Arms being the ideal base to explore all.

-The Buccleuch Arms is the place to stay for a golf holiday to the Scottish Borders.
-The Buccleuch Arms is centrally placed to access 19 really good golf courses within a 35 minute drive.
-We specialise in golf breaks and arranging many different types of holidays to suit all budgets and groups sizes We have 19 ensuite bedrooms so plenty of room for golf parties.
-We offer a golf booking service, drying facilities and free Wifi.
-For more information call Denise on 01835 822243
+19 great good golf courses within a 35 minute drive, we specialise in golf breaks and arranging many different types of holidays to suit all budgets and groups sizes for golf parties.
+We offer a golf booking service, including tee times, buggies and preferred rates.
+(Good drying facilities if needed)

 Just 12 miles away from the Buccleuch Arms, Kelso race course holds regular meetings between October and May each year.
 We have put together some great packages to enable you to enjoy the racing around any of the fixtures.

 Surrounded by countryside we welcome all sporting guests of all shapes and sizes.
 We work with many local estates from Walked-Up mixed bag days, to driven pheasant and partridge.
 We also offer packages for www.bisleyshooting.co.uk OR rulevalley.com For those wishing to try their hand at stalking there is nothing better than a dusk or dawn roe deer stalk, especially when it's just on our doorstep.

 We are a convenient and popular destination for exhilarating and scenic walking holidays.
 St. Cuthbert’s Way passes through St.Boswell’s and The Southern Upland Way, Borders Abbeys Way, the Eildon Hills, Dryburgh Abbey to Scott’s View are all beautiful walks varying in distance and ability.